What is Average Order Value (AOV) & 6 Ways You Can Increase It

 You should also add a recommended products section to your checkout page, as this gives you one last chance to convince customers to add more items to their cart before they place their order.

 By setting an order minimum for free shipping, businesses can enjoy the sales-increasing benefit of this offer while minimizing how much it costs them—plus, it has the added effect of increasing their AOV.

 You can also tie other benefits to an order minimum, such as a discount or returns eligibility, to persuade shoppers to increase the value of their carts before checkout.

-Use A/B Testing to Perfect Your AOV Strategy
+Use A/B testing to perfect your AOV strategy

-The only way to know if one of the techniques listed above will actually increase your AOV is to try it out and see what happens.
+The only way to know if one of the techniques listed above will actually increase your AOV is to try them out and see what happens.